Parsons-Ray/CSE571-Group-Project/README.md

 You can substitute smallGrid with bookGrid, mazeGrid, customGrid, and largeMazeGrid for viewing the algorithm in other environments.

-For more environments, there is pacman.py, which you can subsitute for gridworld.py, which has the environments:
+For more environments, there is pacman.py, which you can subsitute for gridworld.py, which has environments where LFA is more appropriate, such as classicSmall.

+Our agent code is in qlearningAgents.py, and we have also made changes to	graphicsGridworldDisplay.py and gridworld.py.